Skip to content

 • Battery voltage is easily monitored via the Meshtastic app

-This is genuinely a “deploy it and forget it” power setup.
+This is a genuine deploy-and-forget power setup.

 Durability and Weatherproofing

-Over months of testing, our unit endured:
+Over months of field use, our unit endured:

-• Thunder storms with heavy wind and rain
+• Thunderstorms with heavy wind and rain

 • Heavy snow and ice